M-Sc-Research/English-learning/Jan6.md

 2. Age before beauty
 3. All in all
 4. All things considered
-5. on balance
+5. On balance
-6. transition = transfer
+6. Transition = transfer
-7. clearly
+7. Clearly
-8. available
+8. Available
-9. approached
+9. Approached
-10. slightly
+10. Slightly